-The Income Assistance program treats money you receive differently depending on why you got it and where it comes from.
-Some types of income are considered to be "chargeable" and so get deducted from your income assistance benefits.
-Other types of income are "exempt" and so do not affect the amount of Income Assistance you get.
+To determine your eligibility for Income Assistance, you must report any money you receive.
+Some types of income are considered to be “chargeable” and get deducted from your assistance.
+Other types of income are “exempt” and so do not affect the amount of assistance you get.

 Some examples of income that are chargeable include: